iwf-web/docker-nginx/README.md

 To enable on-upload virus scanning you have to put a file with location blocks of your upload routes to the `server-partials.d` directory.
 Include the file `clamav.conf` there.
 Each location you put there is routed through the virus scanning service.

-To make it work, each route you want to support must:
+To make it work, each route should comply with the following rules:

 - accept POST requests
-- send one (!) file as a multipart form binary
+- accept one (!) file as a multipart form binary
+- in a multipart form, only the first file with a "filename" property is checked

-See the documentation of `clamav-rest` for the returned status codes.
+See the documentation of `iwfwebsolutions/clamav-rest` for the returned status codes.
-Generally, if no virus is found, it returns 200 and forwards the request to the fastcgi backend.
+Generally, if no virus is found, it returns 200 and forwards the request to the CLAMAV_FORWARD_ROUTE (`/index.php` by default).
-If a virus is found, it returns a status code 406 to the frontend and a json containing the name of the found malware.
+If a virus is found, it returns a status code 406 to the frontend and a json body containing the name of the found malware.

 Example `server-partials.d/upload.conf`: